MichelleSoon (1)

 “The next day I woke up, I was frantic.
 To be honest, I felt awkward when he first asked,” said Josiah, who also has a four-year-old.

-“That was kind of how it launched us into trying to find resources on how to talk about sex with your kids.”
+“That was kind of how it launched us into trying to find resources on how to talk about sex.”

 Revealing how these two incidents kickstarted his journey into sexuality education, Josiah admitted that he was caught off-guard but still glad he could come in early enough while his older son was beginning to form opinions on sex.

-Josiah and his wife agreed that he would take the lead in starting the conversation about sex with his sons.
+Josiah and his wife agreed that he would take the lead in starting the conversation with his sons about sex.
 But if they had any questions about women, they could always go to their mum to find out more.

 Parents as primary educators